ndiamant/blackboxProject/INSTRUCTIONS.md

 ##### Todo
 * If [_readFiles_](#readfiles) is changed as suggested in its Todo, then [_getTextFiles_](#gettextfiles) will have to be adjusted accordingly.
 * Make faster!
-* * add way to interact with external hard drive to avoid pesky download times
+* add way to interact with external hard drive to avoid pesky download times

 ======
 #### groupByFileID
-_groupByFileID(payloadDirectory, targetDirectory)_ takes the string name of a directory made by [[_getTextFiles_](#gettextfiles), and the string name of a new directory to copy files into.
-It removes the date directories, and organizes only by file ID.
+_groupByFileID(payloadDirectory, targetDirectory)_ takes
+* payloadDirectory: the string name of a directory made by [[_getTextFiles_](#gettextfiles)
+* targetDirectory: the string name of a new directory to copy files into.

+Creates: removes the date directories from the structure of the directory made by [_getTextFiles_](#gettextfiles), and organizes only by file ID.
 In each directory individual files change in ascending number order.
 This function is especially useful for examining how individual files change over time.
 The target directory's structure:
 ```
 ./fileIDs/
 ├── 11906466